On Tarski's fixed point theorem: The uniform objects in constructive set theory

+one may conclude reasoning similarly to the previous cases.
+Alternatively, one could observe that $U_{a,b}(y)$ is a chain for every $a,b$, and that a non-trivial ccpo is non-flat. \en{proof}

+The reader may be puzzled by this result: isn't for instance the Boolean algebra $\{0,1\}$ in particular a complete lattice, and carried by a set?
+While $\{0,1\}$ is indeed a Boolean algebra (and is of course carried by a set), it is not intuitionistically complete, not even on the base of topos logic, or IZF (completeness of $\{0,1\}$ implies the weak law of excluded middle, e.g. \cite{FS79}).
+More generally, one cannot expect finite lattices to be complete in an intuitionistic setting.

-Note that $\mathbb{N}$ with the flat order $=$ is a dcpo and a bcpo (so that, requiring in \ref{dcpos}, \ref{bcpos}, the weaker condition that the dcpo's, bcpo's are non-empty (or even inhabited) and non-trivial is not enough), and that $\mathbb{N}$ with the same order and a bottom (or a top) element added is not a dcpo constructively.
+Note that any set with the flat order $=$ is a dcpo and a bcpo (so that, requiring in items \ref{dcpos}, \ref{bcpos}, the weaker condition that the dcpo's, bcpo's are non-empty (or even inhabited) and non-trivial is not enough), and that a set with the same order and a bottom (or a top) element added is not a dcpo constructively.

-\be{rmk}\rm Assuming also Sep, we may improve on 1.
-We may show indeed that any $\bigvee$-semilattice (or $\bigwedge$-semilattice) $L$ is actually a uniform object: $\bigvee: \Pow(L)\to L$ is onto, so that, by Lemma \ref{surjection} and Corollary \ref{PowUnif}, $L$ is uniform.
-Similarly for $\bigwedge$-semilattices.
-The same holds without Sep for so-called set-generated $\bigvee$-semilattices (see the next section): if $B$ is a generating set for $L$, the map $\bigvee: \Pow(B)\to L$ is again onto. \en{rmk}

-By this result, various types of partially ordered structures that in particular are structures of the kinds contemplated by Theorem \ref{largestructures}, fail to be carried by sets in CZF, and in every extension CZF$^\sharp$: these include various types of domains considered in the denotational semantics of programming languages, frames (locales), preframes, continuous lattices (appropriately redefined), etc.

-A further important discrepancy with the situation in fully impredicative, classical or intuitionistic, systems concerns the size of hom-objects in categories of these structures.
-The following corollary extends to dcpo's with $\perp$, often called domains or cpo's, a corresponding fact proved for $\bigvee$-semilattices and pre-frames in \cite{CuImLoc}.

-\begin{cor} In the category Dom of domains, no non-trivial $Hom(X,Y)$ can be proved to be set-indexed in CZF$^\sharp$. \end{cor}

-\textbf{Proof.} This result is essentially proved showing that, ordered `pointwise', $Hom(X,Y)$ is itself a domain.
-A difficulty is that, in general, an homomorphism in $Hom(X,Y)$ is itself a proper class, so that Theorem \ref{largestructures} cannot be directly applied.
-One may deal with this difficulty as is done in \cite{CuImLoc} for the case of $\bigvee$-semilattices and pre-frames.

-Fortunately, a similar corollary does \emph{not} obtain for frames: there are full subcategories of the categories of frames that are locally small.
-This fact allows for constructive predicative proofs of important theorems in topology \cite{CuExistenceSC, CuImLoc}.

 In topos theory, and sometimes in constructive mathematics, one considers the \emph{MacNeille reals} $R_m$ (also called \emph{extended reals} by Troelstra), see e.g. \cite{Elephant2}. $R_m$ is a conditionally complete class, and, in a topos, or in IZF, is a set.